 Boondocking is very popular with a core group of RV’ers.
 It simply means overnight RV camping without electricity or sewer and water hookup.
 It’s sometimes called dry camping.
 This can include anything from camping at a remote Bureau of Land Management area to spending the night parked in a Walmart lot.

 When staying in a parking lot, “professional” boondockers know never to set out lawn chairs or a barbecue at your location.
 (Which also means no sitting around a campfire, roasting marshmallows!)
 Boondockers try to make as little of an imprint as possible in exchange for a free night to park.

 Where to Set up RV Camp

 The majority of Walmarts and K-marts are open to boondockers.
-They usually have a specific location set aside for RVs and big trucks.
-My husband and I – who took a year-long trip in an RV around the United States – always talk to the manager ahead of time and thank him/her for allowing us to stay the night.
+They usually have a specific location set aside for free overnight RV parking.
+While traveling around the United States for a year my husband and I would always talk to the manager and thank them.
 Cracker Barrel and smaller casinos are also open to letting RVs park for free.
-The majority of Cabela’s stores invite RV’ers to spend the night with brightly lit, RV designated areas.
+The majority of Cabela’s stores invite RV’ers to well-lit parking with free overnight RV parking.

 We’ve boondocked with Walmart and Cabela’s many times.
 It makes sense for travelers who’ve been driving all day and simply want a place to park for the night before setting out early the next morning.
 In return, we always make a point of buying something from the store as a way to say thanks.
 After all, what RV doesn’t need a supply of toilet paper and marshmallows?